 No. That’s because our circulators are very low wattage, non self priming pumps.
 They can stir water around a radiant system, but they can’t compete with normal domestic water pressure.
 As a result, domestic hot water uses always take precedence.

 Open 2-zone system with primary loop AND circulating loop for domestic hot water.

 Even large, high volume radiant systems can use a properly sized on-demand water heater.
 The below schematic details our “Primary/Secondary” plumbing configuration in an open system (i.e. heating and domestic hot water from a single unit).

-Pictured left is one of our “Radiant Ready” single zone Open System package.
-This pre-assembled, panel system comes right out of the box just as you see it here, including pump, pre-wired controller, check valve, pressure relief valve, pressure gauge, in-line thermometers, and ball valves.
-The entire package is pressure tested against leaks and as few as five solder connections can tie it into your system.
+Pictured above are a few examples of our “Radiant Ready” single zone Open Systems.
+This pre-assembled, panel system comes right out of the box just as you see it here, including pump, pre-wired controller, various valves and gauges.
+The entire system is pressure tested against leaks and as few as five solder connections can tie it into your system.

-Using an On-demand Takagi Water Heater for an Open System
+Using an On-demand Water Heater for an Open System

 Over the last few years, on-demand water heaters have evolved into extraordinary heat sources.
 They are much more efficient (95%) than tank-type water heaters (75% or less for most models), and they’re smaller, more powerful, vent with PVC pipe, and importantly, they don’t suffer from “standby loss”.